Sketchplanations

 The accountability ladder

-The accountability ladder explained: A child explains to a parent why homework wasn't done, illustrating each rung of increasing accountability on the accountability ladder from a victim mindset to a powerful accountable one
+What is the accountability ladder example explained: A child explains to a parent why homework wasn't done, illustrating each rung of increasing accountability on the accountability ladder from a victim mindset to a powerful accountable one

 The accountability ladder is a framework for taking accountability for a situation in which we can move from a powerless victim mindset to a powerful, accountable mindset.

-When something doesn’t go right or something needs doing, there are lots of ways to respond.
+There are many ways to respond when things go wrong or need to be done.
 If you choose a victim mentality, it’s easy to ignore the situation, blame others for it, declare your powerlessness, or just wait and hope.
-Or you can choose to consider yourself accountable and take a mentality of power where you acknowledge the situation, own it, look for solutions, and take action to do your best.
+Or you can consider yourself accountable and adopt a mentality of power, acknowledging the situation, owning it, looking for solutions, and taking action to do your best.

 Bruce Gordon explains the accountability ladder (grainy, slightly odd video ) with a fun story about him and his son in which they realise his son has homework due tomorrow that’s not done.

-I think most of us have more power over our situations and more potential for impact than we usually give ourselves credit — be that with our jobs, our friends, the environment or local issues.
+Most of us have more power over our situations and more potential for impact than we usually give ourselves credit for—whether it's our jobs, our friends, the environment, or local issues.
 Perhaps considering your position on the accountability ladder is a good place to start.

 "Most people underestimate the possibilities you have in life.
 And that’s a bit sad…But don’t underestimate yourself.
 Also, like I said: Get up in the morning."